MarkMeltzer/bs2source2/readme.md

 # Known bugs/Todo:
 - automatically figure out wether to use translucency or alpha check
 - automatically add hulls to vmdls
+- add options to not overwrite existing files (should speed up the whole process when converting the assets of multiple levels, since a lot of assets are duplicated across levels)
+- add options to only to part of the conversion (creating vmats, copying textures, creating vmdls, converting meshes)

 # Notes:
 - When a model seems to kind of show through itself, open the corresponding material and swap translucency for alpha check.